ryan-kp-miller/Chicago-Crime-Analysis/README.md

 # Chicago Crime Analysis

-Here I performed an analysis of the crime within Chicago based on this publicly provided [dataset](https://data.cityofchicago.org/Public-Safety/Crimes-2001-to-present/ijzp-q8t2) from the city of Chicago.
-My two main goals with this project were to create a machine learning model to predict whether a new crime will get an arrest and to build a dashboard using Power BI to allow for interactive exploration of the data.
+Here I performed an analysis of crime within Chicago based on publicly provided data from the city of Chicago.
+My main goal was to learn more about crime throughout Chicago by exploring the data and then to build a dashboard using Power BI to allow others to also explore the data.
+My secondary goal was to create a machine learning model to predict whether a new crime will get an arrest, so I could gain some experience applying machine learning to real-world data.
 Unfortunately, I wasn't able to achieve a significant increase over the baseline accuracy (covered in the [ML Results](#ml-results) section).
-But I was able to build the interactive dashboard, shown below, and included instructions to set up the data source in the [Dashboard Setup](#dashboard-setup) section.
+But I was able to build an interactive dashboard, shown below, and included instructions on how to set up the data source in the [Dashboard Setup](#dashboard-setup) section.

 ![overview_screenshot](Images/Overview_Screenshot.PNG)